 As you apply this sealing coat, you may find that the cotton cover of your pad is picking up small amounts of sawdust or other fine particles that were left behind.
 When this occurs, replace the outer cover of your pad with another piece of cotton fabric (and a couple more drops of oil).

-Store your pad in an air-tight container and allow the shellac to dry thoroughly.
+Store your pad in an airtight container and allow the shellac to dry thoroughly.

-Applying the French Polish
+Apply the French Polish

-Literally, hundreds of passes all over the surface of the wood will be required to complete this step.
-When this objective is reached, take a break and wait a few hours to allow the shellac to dry thoroughly.
-You're going to need to repeat this entire process 6-8 times to achieve the desired finish.
+You may need to make hundreds of passes over the surface of the wood for this first layer of polish.
+When you're satisfied with the results, take a break and wait a few hours to allow the shellac to dry thoroughly.
+Be sure to place your pad in an airtight container to save it for the next session.

-Once the first layer has dried thoroughly, place a small amount of alcohol into the core of the pad and "spirit" the surface, using the same "runway" technique you used in applying the sealing coat.
+Once the first layer has dried thoroughly, place a small amount of alcohol into the core of the pad and "spirit" the surface, using the same "airplane" technique you used in applying the sealing coat.
 This step will remove the oil that has risen to the surface while the shellac was curing.
 The oil must be removed before applying the next coat.

-Next, examine the surface at all angles under bright light.
-If any blemishes in the finish need to be addressed, sand them out using 1200-grit wet/dry sandpaper and a couple of drops of oil.
+Repeat the entire polishing and spiriting process six to eight times until you're satisfied with the finish.
+Examine the surface at all angles under bright light.
+If any blemishes in the finish need to be addressed, sand them out using 1,200-grit wet/dry sandpaper and a couple of drops of oil.
 Remove the sawdust with a very light amount of alcohol, and continue polishing and spiriting as necessary to eliminate the blemish and even out the finish.